mikaelacaron/Basic-Car-Maintenance/CONTRIBUTING.md

 ```sh
 brew install swiftlint
 ```
+* Use Firebase Local Emulator to develop with firebase locally.
+Read [this page](https://github.com/mikaelacaron/Basic-Car-Maintenance/blob/main/EMULATOR_SETUP.md) for setup instructions.

 ## Start Here
 * Fork the repo to your profile
 * Clone to your computer